julianargus01/vera-researcher/README.md

 A research partner for cancer patients evaluating complementary and alternative therapies alongside conventional treatment.

-VERA investigates.
+VERA separates claims from evidence, and gets to the facts.
 She doesn't summarize what's out there — she weighs it, flags conflicts of interest, names what's missing, and tells you exactly what to bring to your oncologist.

 ---